NajiElKotob/Awesome-Azure/README.md

 ### Azure Maps
 * [Azure Maps](https://docs.microsoft.com/en-us/azure/azure-maps/about-azure-maps) - Azure Maps is a collection of geospatial services that use fresh mapping data to provide geographic context to web and mobile applications.

+### Azure Logic Apps
+* [Azure Logic Apps](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) - is a cloud service that helps you schedule, automate, and orchestrate tasks, business processes, and workflows when you need to integrate apps, data, systems, and services across enterprises or organizations.
+Logic Apps simplifies how you design and build scalable solutions for app integration, data integration, system integration, enterprise application integration (EAI), and business-to-business (B2B) communication, whether in the cloud, on premises, or both.